JonKing93/Paleo-DA-Hackathon--October-2022/source/gridfile/code3.rst

         Data Sources: 1

-we can see the -999 fill value.
+we can see it now implements a -999 fill value.